 Home Health Care

-Since 1984, Parma Hospital's Home Health Care has helped thousands of patients maintain independence in their homes.
+Since 1984, UH Parma Medical Center's Home Health Care has helped thousands of patients maintain independence in their homes.
 Our professional staff serves as a link between patient and physician, working with individuals to reach their optimal level of health and independence by delivering care and needed services, including:

 - Nursing – Specialties include medical and surgical, wound and stoma care and infusion nursing.